canyousayyes/QuizAdminInterface/README.md

 You are free to introduce new tools / services when applicable.

+### Phrase 4

+#### Description

+Suppose after a whole, our quiz feature becomes very popular that there're around 1,000 new registered users per day after taking the quiz.

+Currently we have around 30,000 registered users, and 500,000 readers taking the quiz.

+To cope with the popular demand, we have decided to open the quiz interface to the registered users.
+We allow them to create, edit, read, and share their own quizes using the interface.

+We would also want to collect data of the user-generated quizes to keep track of their performance, for example:

+* How many readers have taken the quiz
+* How long it takes to finish the whole quiz
+* How many readers have reshared the quiz

+Then we would like to generate reports from those metrics to evaluate the performance.

+#### Task

+Architect a solution that is able to:

+* Allow a large scale of users to edit the quiz
+* Allow a large scale of readers to take the quiz
+* Allow a large scale of data to be collected from the readers
+* Allow the data to be queried efficiently

 ## Constraints
 * Time limit is 2 hours.
 * We have included three libraries: jQuery, Backbone, underscore.
 Please **do not** use other third party libraries.